Virus Info

 C:\WINDOWS\System32\Prlvgv.exe

-6.FIND AND DELETE THESE FILES:(some files may not exists)
+6.FIND AND DELETE THESE FILES:(some files may not exist)

 C:\WINDOWS\dpexao.exe